Application is now open for 2024

 RESEARCH, GROWTH, AND MENTORSHIP

 Following orientation in June, the fellows will begin a three-month (June to August) fellowship conducting original, independent research related to U.S. foreign policy, international relations, or critical issues in the Indo-Pacific.
 The fellows nominate a research topic of interest, refine the scope with input from experts and NBR mentors, and conduct interviews and desk study, culminating in a research paper.
-The fellows will receive periodic feedback on their research, take part in relevant NBR events, and participate in professional development workshops at NBR, in addition to brief, regular check-in meetings with experts and NBR editors to answer any questions that arise during the fellowship period.
+The fellows will receive periodic feedback on their research, take part in relevant NBR events, and participate in professional development workshops at NBR, in addition to regular check-in meetings with experts and NBR editors to answer any questions that arise during the fellowship period.
 Fellows receive a stipend intended to cover living and travel costs during the fellowship period.

 The Ellings-Korduba research fellows will participate in an intensive Summer Seminar featuring lectures by experts in the policy and international relations field.
 Fellows will participate in seminars, conduct site visits, and attend external meetings to learn more about the multiple dimensions of U.S. foreign policy in Asia.
 During the summer program, the fellows will present their research findings to NBR staff and select guests from the policy, academic, and business communities.